Curious about the next “it” beverage? Look no further: It’s called matcha green tea — and the health benefits are astounding!

 - Matcha is really labor-intensive to produce, and the matcha harvest only happens once a year.

 - Traditionally, drinking matcha is considered a form of meditation.

-- In traditional Chinese and Indian medicine, practitioners used green tea as a stimulant, a diuretic (to help rid the body of excess fluid), an astringent (to control bleeding and help heal wounds), and to improve heart health.
+- In traditional Chinese medicine and Indian medicine, practitioners used green tea as a stimulant, a diuretic (to help rid the body of excess fluid), an astringent (to control bleeding and help heal wounds) and to improve heart health.

-- Chinese “matcha” is not generally grown in the shade, and are “pan-fried” to stop oxidation.
-As a result, Chinese “matcha” does not froth as much and its texture is more sandy.
+- Chinese “matcha” is not generally grown in the shade and is “pan-fried” to stop oxidation.
+As a result, Chinese “matcha” does not froth as much, and its texture is more sandy.

 - Matcha exposed to oxygen may easily become compromised.
 Oxidized matcha has a hay-like smell and a dull brownish-green color.

 - In modern times, matcha is often used in coffee shops to make matcha lattes.